in

 Espostoa are cylindrical in form and multi-ribbed.
 The flowers are funnel-shaped and covered even on stamens with scales and auxiliary hairs.
 When Espostoa are old enough to bloom, a tight woolly, white, yellow cephalium is created laterally at the shoot; white blossoms grow out of it.

-Get to Know Espostoa
+Get to know Espostoa

 • Plant type: Cereanae, old man cactus